ayesha-kr/covid-one-click-deployment/datasets/covid-19/british-columbia/customer/Readme.md

 If you are using data share to get data from a public environment into the customer environment, you need to follow the steps given below after you have run the public side pipeline:-

+### Pre-Requisites

+#### The user at sending side as well as receiving side must have 'Owner' role for the data share workflow to function successfully.

 ### Data Share setup: Public Side

 1. Open the Data Share Account.